 - Heat the oven to 200°C. Rinse the eggplant and cut it in half lengthwise.
 Place it on a baking tray, cut side up and score the flesh in a diamond pattern.
 Brush with olive oil and a tablespoon of water.
 Sprinkle with salt and add the garlic cloves, without peeling them.

 - Roast for about 50 minutes or until the eggplant is golden and so soft that it can be easily emptied with a spoon.

-- Make now 12 meatballs, shaping them with wet hands or with an ice-cream scooper: I found out that it is the quickest and cleanest way to have meatballs all of the same size.
+- Make now 12 meatballs, shape them with wet hands or with an ice-cream scooper: I found out that it is the quickest and cleanest way to have meatballs all of the same size.

 - Coat the meatballs in breadcrumbs, then place them on a baking tray and drizzle with olive oil.

-- Check that your oven is still at 200°C and bake them for about 20 minutes or until golden.
+- Check that your oven is still at 200°C and bake for about 20 minutes or until golden.

-- You can serve them immediately or set aside and warm them up just before bringing them to the table.
+- You can serve them immediately or set them aside and warm them up just before bringing them to the table.

 - A few recipes for meatballs that you can find here on the blog: cheek and tongue meatballs with mustard glazed carrots, cooked ham meatballs, polpette di prosciutto cotto, millet croquettes with carrots and black olives.